Showmax/prometheus-ethtool-exporter/README.md

   -1, --oneshot         Run only once and exit.
 Useful for running in a
                         cronjob
-  -q, --quiet           Silence any error messages and warnings -w WHITELIST_REGEX, --whitelist-regex WHITELIST_REGEX
+  -q, --quiet           Silence any error messages and warnings --debug               Set logging level to DEBUG and see more log lines.
+  -w WHITELIST_REGEX, --whitelist-regex WHITELIST_REGEX
                         Only include values whose name matches this regex. -w and -b are mutually exclusive